 Relative to § 3, the regulation of § 4 constitutes a lex specialis.
-In the interest of legal clarity, the registration of lines is required in the case of trans-frontier carriage by inland waterway in order so to exclude - following the example of the CIM Uniform Rules 1980 with regard to relationship with maritime law - any possible conflicts with what has become the Budapest Convention on the Contract for the Carriage of Goods by Inland Waterway (CMNI).
-Due to the fundamentally different approach of maritime transport law and also in the interest of legal clarity, the registration of lines is always required, even in the case of supplementary internal carriage by sea.
+In the interest of legal clarity, the registration of lines is required in the case of trans-frontier carriage by inland waterway in order so to exclude - following the example of the CIM Uniform Rules 1980 with regard to relationship with maritime law - any possible conflicts with a future agreement on international carriage by inland waterway.
+Due to the fundamentally different approach of maritime transport law and also in the interest of legal clarity, the registration of lines is always required, even in the case of internal carriage by sea.